trwa ładowanie strony

 Rail, bus and air transport.

-The local government of the Wielkopolska Region allocates more and more funds to the organization of regional passenger transport every year.
-They are successively purchasing new rolling stock, carry out periodic repairs (inspection and major) and modernize the owned vehicles.
-Currently, the Wielkopolska Region owns a total of 73 vehicles, including 49 electric multiple units to operate electrified lines (10 48WE series vehicles, 5 48WEb series vehicles, 22 EN76 series vehicles, 5 EN57AL vehicles, 7 EN57AKW series vehicles) and 24 rail buses with diesel drive for non-electrified lines (3 SA139 series vehicles, 10 SA132 series vehicles, 2 SA134 series vehicles, 7 SA108 series vehicles, 2 SA105 series vehicles).
-Our rolling stock is adapted to transport disabled people in wheelchairs and bicycles, and is equipped with a modern passenger information system, a monitoring system, air conditioning and defibrillators.
+Each year, the local government of the Wielkopolska Regional Government allocates more and more funds to the organization of regional passenger transport.
+The Regional Government successively purchases new rolling stock, carries out periodic repairs (revision and major) and modernizes vehicles.
+Currently, the Wielkopolska Region owns a total of 73 vehicles, including 49 electric multiple units for electrified lines (10 48WE series vehicles, 5 48WEb series vehicles, 22 EN76 series vehicles, 5 EN57AL series vehicles, 7 EN57AKW series vehicles) and 24 rail buses with combustion drive for traffic on non-electrified lines (3 SA139 series vehicles, 10 SA132 series vehicles, 2 SA134 series vehicles, 7 SA108 series vehicles, 2 SA105 series vehicles).
+Our fleet is adapted to transport disabled people in wheelchairs and bicycles, and is equipped with a modern passenger information system, a monitoring system, air conditioning and defibrillators.

-So far, about PLN 1.2 billion has been allocated for the purchase and modernization of rolling stock, including EU funds – more than PLN 440 million, the region's own funds - PLN 703 million, and the state budget – mora than PLN 28 million.
+So far, approximately PLN 1.2 billion has been allocated for the purchase and modernization of rolling stock, including EU funds - over PLN 440 million, the Wielkopolska Region's own funds - PLN 703 million, and the state budget – more than PLN 28 million.

-The above rolling stock is used for the performance of regional rail passenger transport by Public Rail Transport Operators (Carriers) pursuant to Public Service Agreements concluded with the Organizer, i.e. the Wielkopolska Region.
-The Operators are: Koleje Wielkopolskie sp. z o.o. which has 70 vehicles leased and Polregio S.A. which has 3 vehicles leased.
+The above rolling stock is used to provide provincial rail passenger transport by public rail transport operators (Carriers) on the basis of public service agreements concluded with the Organizer, i.e. the Wielkopolska Region.
+The operators are: Koleje Wielkopolskie sp. z o.o. which had 70 vehicles leased and Polregio S.A. which had 3 vehicles leased.

-In 2011, with the permission of the Marshal of the Wielkopolska Region, there were 816 regular bus lines and 118 special bus lines (school and employee transport).
-The total number of lines in the Wielkopolska Region, taking into account municipal, district and interregional transport, is over 1,900.
+In 2023, with the permission of the Marshal of the Wielkopolska Region, there were 268 regular bus lines and 233 special lines (school and employee transport).
+The total number of lines in the Wielkopolska Region, after taking into account commune, district and interregional transport, is much greater.

-The Henryk Wieniawski Airport Poznań-Ławica is the window to the world for the Wielkopolska Region.
-After the pandemic period, the number of passengers using its services is steadily increasing.
-In 2022, 2,252,428 people were checked in and it was possible to fly out in 76 directions.
+The “window to the world” for the Wielkopolska Region is the Henryk Wieniawski Poznań-Ławica airport.
+After the pandemic, the number of passengers using its services has been systematically increasing.
+In 2023 2,789,962 people were checked in and it was possible to fly out of Poznan in 82 directions.

-The existence of an airport, easily accessible and offering many convenient direct and transfer connections is one of the most important factors determining the competitive advantage of regions.
-Access to air transport is also one of the most important criteria determining the quality of life in a given region, and is a condition for choosing a given region as a location for investment.
-In 2022, the airport continued development investments, such as: renovation of the surface of the Aircraft Parking Apron (PPS1), replacement of the restricted area fence in the northern part of the airport, modernization of the taxiway and cybersecurity.
+The existence of an airport, easily accessible and offering many convenient direct and transfer connections, is one of the most important factors determining the competitive advantage of regions.
+Access to air transport is also one of the most important criteria determining the quality of life in a given region, and is a condition for choosing a given region as an investment location.
+In 2023, the Port continued development investments, such as: construction of a 4 MW photovoltaic power plant, modernization of taxiways, purchase of X-ray equipment for baggage security inspection, modernization of the control system and monitoring navigation lighting.

-In the Wielkopolska Region, there are also six smaller airports with a sports and service function (in Bednary, Kobylnica, Kąkolewo, Michałków near Ostrów Wielkopolski, in Strzyżewice near Leszno and Żerniki) and 48 airfields.
+In the Wielkopolska Region, there are also six smaller airports with sports and service functions (in Bednary, Kobylnica, Kąkolewo, Michałków near Ostrów Wielkopolski, in Strzyżewice near Leszno and Żerniki) and 48 landing fields.